coreybutler/nvm-windows/README.md

 I needed it, plain and simple.
 Additionally, it's apparent that [support for multiple versions](https://github.com/nodejs/node-v0.x-archive/issues/8075) is not coming to node core, or even something they care about.
 It was also an excuse to play with Go.

+## Why Go?
+Why not Node?

+I chose Go because it is cross-platform, felt like less overhead than Java, has been around longer than most people think, and I wanted to experiment with it.
+I've been asked why I didn't write it with Node.
+Trying to write a tool with the tool you're trying to install doesn't make sense to me.
+As a result, my project requirements for this were simple... something that's not Node.
+Node will continue to evolve and change.
+If you need a reminder of that, io.js.
+Or consider all the breaking changes between 4.x.x and 6.x.x.
+These are inevitable in the world of software.

 ## License

 MIT.